Where do rabbits sleep?

 Rabbit habitats include meadows, woods, forests, grasslands, deserts and wetlands.
 Rabbits live in groups, and the best known species, the European rabbit, lives in underground burrows, or rabbit holes.
 A group of burrows is called a warren.
 More than half the world’s rabbit population resides in North America.

 Rabbits are naturally prey animals in the wild.
-So they like to live somewhere which they think is very safe for them.
+So they like to live somewhere which they believe is very safe for them.

 Nowadays rabbits are considered as domestic pets.
 Though they are domesticated today, their behavior has not changed much from the wild ones.